AA/PPS 04.01.02 - Hiring and Employment of Temporary, Non-Continuing Faculty

-The purpose of this PPS is to describe the guidelines that shall govern the use of temporary, non-continuing faculty, including such elements as hiring/ rehiring, salary/benefits, orientation, evaluation, and support services.
-It is the university’s goal to follow these guidelines to the full extent that resources will allow.
+The purpose of this document is to describe the guidelines that govern the hiring and employment of temporary, non-continuing faculty, including such elements as rehiring, salary, benefits, orientation, evaluation, and support services.
+It is Texas State University’s goal to follow these guidelines to the full extent that resources will allow.

-Temporary, non-continuing faculty are non-tenure line faculty and can be appointed in an FTE appointment or as per course faculty.
-Temporary, non-continuing faculty are appointed as lecturers, clinical lecturers and lecturers of practice.
+Temporary, non-continuing faculty are non-tenure line faculty and can be appointed in a full-time equivalent (FTE) appointment or as per-course faculty.
+Temporary, non-continuing faculty are typically lecturers, visiting faculty, and program faculty hired for one semester or one academic year (i.e., not eligible for a term appointment).
 The hiring or rehiring of retired faculty at any rank is also included in this policy.

-Temporary, non-continuing faculty can be appointed in an FTE appointment ranging from 25% to 100%.
+Temporary, non-continuing faculty may be appointed in an FTE appointment, ranging from 25 percent to 100 percent.
 Temporary, non-continuing faculty who are hired to teach will generally hold regular office hours, advise students, and grade course work.
 The primary expectation for these faculty is quality teaching, although some limited service or related assignment may be appropriate.

-Per course faculty are temporary, non-continuing faculty with specialized professional expertise whose salary is calculated on the basis of a flat fee for services rendered, and are limited to teaching a maximum of two 3-4 hour courses per semester.
-The only exception to this load is the addition of a University Seminar class per semester.
-Per course faculty are expected to prepare and teach their classes, grade course work, and hold limited office hours, normally immediately before or immediately after class.
+Per-course faculty are temporary, non-continuing faculty with specialized professional expertise whose salary is calculated on the basis of a flat fee for services rendered.
+These faculty members are limited to teaching a maximum of two 3- to 4-hour courses per semester.
+The only exception to this load is the addition of one University Seminar class per semester.
+Per-course faculty are expected to prepare and teach their classes, grade course work, and hold limited office hours, normally immediately before or immediately after class.
 They are not expected to undertake any other departmental assignments.
-Thus the only expectation of per course faculty is quality classroom teaching and other teaching related functions.
+Thus, the only expectation of per-course faculty is effective classroom teaching and other teaching-related functions.

 Departments should annually examine their employment of temporary, non-continuing faculty.
-It is reasonable to expect part-time and per course faculty to be employed for the following reasons:
+It is reasonable to expect these faculty to be employed for the following reasons:

-emergencies such as replacements for faculty on leave or faculty who terminate on short notice or are dismissed during the semester;
+emergencies, such as replacements for faculty on leave, faculty who terminate on short notice, or faculty dismissed during the semester;

-opportunities such as the hiring of nationally recognized scholars, artists, industrial professionals, or experts who are available for a limited time; or qualified persons with special expertise who will teach when a full-time position is unavailable;
+opportunities such as the hiring of nationally recognized scholars, artists, industry professionals, experts who are available for a limited time, or qualified persons with special expertise who will teach when a full-time position is unavailable;

-necessities such as responses to unanticipated budget cuts or responses to changes in enrollment;
+necessities, such as responses to changes in student demand and enrollment;

 employment needs in specialized curricular areas where the available talent pool in the region permits the university to address these needs through temporary, non-continuing employment; and